Best Place to See Orangutans in Sumatra: Our Top 6 Spots for Sumatran Jungle Trekking

 There are only an estimated 7,500 of this species left, making these gentle and reclusive apes critically endangered.

 Sumatran orangutans (and their cousins in Borneo) have been pushed to the brink of extinction by the decimation of their habitat.
-This is mainly due to the epic scale of palm oil plantations throughout Sumatra, but rubber and other agriculture is also to blame.
+This is mainly due to the epic scale of palm oil plantations throughout Sumatra, but rubber and other agriculture are also to blame.

 The pet trade also plays a role, with baby orangutans sold and traded on the black market.